-Sensitive Uses / Environmental Sensitivity Potential impactful activities Potential hazards (aspect) and impacts Potential Risk Relevant EPRs Design and siting measures Relevant Management Plans Residual Risk controlled traffic speed and compound access/egress design.
+Sensitive Uses / Environmental Sensitivity Potential impactful activities Potential hazards (aspect) and impacts Potential Risk Relevant EPRs Design and siting measures Relevant Management Plans Residual Risk potential local traffic delays and incidents Mitigating traffic congestion and road safety hazards by controlled traffic speed and compound access/egress design.
 The design of the compound to accommodate all construction vehicle parking avoids congestion of public parking on local roads.
-Noise from vehicles disturbing residents adjacent to entrances and access roads Medium NV3 NV4 Minimising noise from vehicles by traffic controls and restricting access and egress to one location.
+Worksite Traffic Management Plan Noise from vehicles disturbing residents adjacent to entrances and access roads Medium NV3 NV4 Minimising noise from vehicles by traffic controls and restricting access and egress to one location.
 Minimising traffic impact to residents by having shortest possible vehicle and material transfer route from the Greensborough Bypass.
-Construction Noise and Vibration Management Plan Transport Management Plan including a specific Worksite Traffic Management Plan Low Laydown of materials Noise from mobile equipment disturbing residents adjacent to Compound Medium NV3 NV4 • Potential for noise is minimised by the siting of mobile equipment located away as far as practicable from noise sensitive receptors, with designed noise treatments where necessary.
+Construction Noise and Vibration Management Plan Transport Management Plan including a specific Worksite Traffic Management Plan Low Lavdown of materials Noise from mobile equipment disturbing residents adjacent to Compound Medium NV3 NV4 Potential for noise is minimised by the siting of mobile equipment located away as far as practicable from noise sensitive receptors, with designed noise treatments where necessary.
 Construction Noise and Vibration Management Plan Low Generation and release of dust, and/or odours Low AQ1 Minimising areas that are unsealed or unvegetated.
 Controls on temporary stockpiling of materials to minimise the potential for dust impacts occurring.
-Fuel and chemical storage areas located away from sensitive Dust and Air-quality Management and Monitoring Plan Low
+Dust and Air- quality Management and Monitoring Plan Low